Is it easy? Can I do it?

 The length of your garden hose dictates how far from a water source you can place it.

 The Gen 1.3 system includes siphon protection, while leak detection is optional.
-We only sell units with the agitation feature which provides automatic once daily and pre-mist cycle agitation for consistent day-after-day all season long mosquito killing consistency. (beware of lower price non-agitation Gen 1.3 units) These systems should not be installed in full all-day direct sunlight because the heat could diminish the insecticide effectiveness.
+We only sell units with the agitation feature which provides automatic once daily and pre-mist cycle agitation for consistent day-after-day all season long mosquito killing consistency (beware of lower price non-agitation Gen 1.3 units).
+Drum type systems should NOT be installed where they receive direct sunlight.
+Before long heat of the sunlight will destroy the insecticide effectiveness.
+Some customers have used a cover for the tank (such as a Kamado Joe BBQ cover) with great success to get around the direct sunlight limitation.

 Gen 1.3 Summary:

-Includes: siphon protection, daily and pre-mist agitation, lockable cover, soft weather cover, Optional leak protection, adjustable mist time duration for each of up to 12 mistings per day with everyday or day specific operation.
+Includes: siphon protection, daily and pre-mist agitation, lockable cover, soft weather cover, Optional leak protection, adjustable mist time duration for each of up to 12 mistings per day with everyday or selectable days of operation.
+Avoid placing tank in direct sunlight.

 See pricing on complete DIY Gen 1.3 kits here.